 Naturally, I started by asking my barber which product he’d recommend.
 For quiet and user-friendly performance, he suggested getting the Oster Fast Feed clipper.
 Sadly, that device seems to have been discontinued despite being regarded as one of the best corded trimmers on the market.
 So I took the brands my barber mentioned as a starting point.

 Whether you’re a professional hairstylist or an amateur like me, this article should teach you everything you need to know about shopping for quiet clippers.
-But first, allow me to present the top five products I’ve found.
+But first, allow me to present the top six products I’ve found.

 According to my barber, most professionals favor certain hair clipper manufacturers over others.
 Specifically, Wahl, Oster, and Andis clippers are considered the cream of the crop.